An Empire of Their Own

-An Empire of Their Own: How the Jews Invented Hollywood is a 1988 non-fiction book whose topic is the careers of several prominent Jewish film producers in the early years of Hollywood.
-Author Neal Gabler focuses on the psychological motivations of these film moguls, arguing that their background as Jewish immigrants shaped their careers and influenced the movies they made.
+An Empire of Their Own: How the Jews Invented Hollywood is a 1988 non-fiction book about the careers of prominent Jewish American film producers and businessmen in the early years of Hollywood.
+Author Neal Gabler focuses on the motivations of these film moguls, arguing that their background as Jewish immigrants shaped their careers and influenced the movies they made.